Jerusalem: Violent clashes at Al-Aqsa mosque | DW | 07.05.2021

 Both Israeli settlers and Palestinians claim ownership in Sheikh Jarrah.

-A Supreme Court decision in a property case involving four Palestinian families was expected next week.
+A Supreme Court decision in a property case involving four Palestinian families is expected next week.

 Supporters of the families have been gathering in the neighborhood for days to break their Ramadan fast with their communal outdoor sunset iftar meal.